connorswitala/Chemistry-Solver/README.md

 ## How to run.

 Currently, there are four air compositions available and built into the code itself.
-These are accesible through the the use of the enum class `GasType::'.
+These are accesible through the the use of the enum class `GasType::`.